 Lehman College Summer Camp

 Held on the 37-acre, tree-lined campus of Lehman College in the Bronx, this summer camp operates two, three-week sessions for kids ages six to 12.
 Activities are designed the goal of developing children’s academic, social and athletic skills and include everything from water safety, self-defense and arts and crafts, to sports, math games and dance.
-Full-day and half-day sessions are available in July and August with early bird discounts and payment plan options.
-Rates are $1528 per session for full-day, and $764 per session for half-day.
+In the past, full-day and half-day sessions in July and August have been offered, with early bird discounts and payment plan options.
+Previous rates were $1528 per session for full-day, and $764 per session for half-day.
 Free breakfast and lunch are provided for all campers.
-Registration is open now.

 Now in its 134th year (!), Trail Blazers' tag line is "Building Values for Life."
-Both a day camp, held in Brooklyn's Prospect Park, and an overnight camp (in Montague, New Jersey) Trail Blazers is all about unplugging, learning and playing.
+Both a day camp, held in Brooklyn's Prospect Park and Brooklyn Bridge Park, and an overnight camp (in Montague, New Jersey) Trail Blazers is all about unplugging, learning and playing.
 (You can read about some of the camp's core beliefs here.)
-Each week has a theme with related skill instruction (orienteering, yoga, textiles) and kids spend the entire day in the park, only heading inside if the weather gets really unforgiving.
+Each week has an environmentally-focused theme with related skill instruction (orienteering, knot-tying, plant identification) and kids spend the entire day in the park, only heading inside if the weather gets really unforgiving.
 Trail Blazers also holds a Farmstead overnight camp at which kids live and work on the Stony Creek Farmstead in the Catskills.
-Base rate for day camp is $625, but families pay on a self-reporting, sliding scale according to income.
+Base rate for day camp is $700, but families pay on a self-reporting, sliding scale according to income.
 Scholarships are also available.

 ACT at Cathedral at St. John the Divine